 - Upset stomach (dyspepsia)

 Many of these side effects are mild and will dissipate as your body gets used to taking the medication.

-There are some major side effects that should be reported to your provider immediately if they occur:
+Additionally, there are some more serious adverse effects that should be reported to your provider immediately if they occur:

 - Any changes that indicate liver problems, including yellowing of skin or eyes

 - Pain in the right upper abdomen